jasonlarkin/qgml/docs/experimental_results/performance_visualizations.rst

    * Robust architecture validated across multiple scenarios
    * Ready for deployment on real-world datasets

-These results validate the QCML framework as a viable quantum machine learning approach with demonstrated advantages over classical methods in specific application domains.
+These results validate the QGML framework as a viable quantum machine learning approach with demonstrated advantages over classical methods in specific application domains.

 .. note::
    All visualization code and experimental results are available in the repository under ``create_comprehensive_visualizations.py`` and related experiment scripts.